OmurEKiraz/SpotifyPlaylistMover/README.md

 # 🎵 Spotify Playlist to CSV Exporter 🎵

-This tool allows you to export any public Spotify playlist into a CSV file containing track names and artist names.
-The generated CSV file can then be used with my other tool to transfer your playlists to YouTube.
+Export any public Spotify playlist to a CSV containing track names and artists.
+The generated CSV can then be imported into CSV to YouTube Playlist to transfer songs to YouTube.

-### You can use my [CSV to Youtube Playlist](https://github.com/OmurEKiraz/CSVtoYoutubePlaylist) python utility to transfer your songs

 ## 🚀 Features

-Fetches playlist data from the Spotify Web API
+Fetches playlist data via Spotify Web API

-Saves Track Name / Artist Name into a CSV file
+Saves track names and artists into a CSV file

-Lightweight, simple, and fast setup
+Lightweight, fast, and easy to use

-## 🛠️ Requirements
+## 🛠 Requirements

-Python 3.7 or higher
+Python 3.7 or higher 🐍

-A Spotify Developer Dashboard account
+Spotify Developer account 🌐

-Spotify API Client ID and Client Secret
+Spotify API Client ID and Client Secret 🔑

-Python packages: spotipy
+Python packages: spotipy, pandas, requests

 ## 🔧 Step 1: Create a Spotify App